veTokenFinance/veToken-masterchef/README.md

 Repo for MasterChef testing

-This project is intended to be used with the
-[Hardhat Beginners Tutorial](https://hardhat.org/tutorial), but you should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts` and `frontend` directories.

 ## Quick start

 The first things you need to do are cloning this repository and installing its